CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** Features **

 Features are programs that support or enhance the functionality of the server or one or more roles.
-For example, the Failover Clustering feature enhances the functionality of other roles, including file services and DHCP servers, because server clusters can be merged for greater redundancy and better performance.
+For example, the Failover Clustering feature improves the functionality of other roles, including file services and DHCP servers, because server clusters can be merged for greater redundancy and better performance.
 The Telnet client feature, on the other hand, enables remote communication via the Telnet protocol.

 Roles, role services, and features must always be installed as sparingly as possible to minimize the complexity and attack surface.
-The rule "one service per server" also applies analogously.
-As a rule, only one server role per server should be installed.
+The rule "one service per server" also applies mutatis mutandis, as a rule only one institution-specific server role per server should be installed.
 The selection of roles, role services and features to be installed should be justified and documented.

 ** Server Core **